mattilalab/petrov-et-al-2018/README.md

-Computational analysis of the evolutionarily conserved Missing In Metastasis / Metastasis Suppressor 1 gene predicts novel interactions, regulatory regions and transcriptional control
+"Computational analysis of the evolutionarily conserved Missing In Metastasis / Metastasis Suppressor 1 gene predicts novel interactions, regulatory regions and transcriptional control"

 Please note!
 This is work in progress.